 However, design is not solely about aesthetics and brand positioning; it is also key to how a product works and how it can be useful to the customer.
 In an evolving marketplace and during these particularly challenging times of COVID 19, for a brand to stay consistent, yet at the same time current and competitive, it must remain in touch with the relevance of its design to stakeholders, both in terms of perception and practicality.

-The online conference will consist of three one-hour-long webinars on Thursdays in October, November, and December at 2pm, featuring guest speaker presentations and interactive Q&A discussions.
+The online conference consisted of three one-hour-long webinars on Thursdays in October, November, and December 2020, featuring guest speaker presentations and interactive Q&A discussions.

-This webinar will focus on The Value of Design to Businesses.
+This webinar focused on The Value of Design to Businesses.

 Design within a business is an important factor for all stakeholders, and provides the foundations for how a strong brand is built.
 A business model needs to take into full consideration not only the aesthetic and practical design of their product or service, but also its brand image among customers, how the business operates internally, and the reputation it has within the general public.

 With increasing competition and the business environment constantly changing, particularly in recent months, organisations can face unprecedented challenges.
-This webinar will explore how businesses can leverage design successfully to adapt and respond to disruptive market events.
+This webinar explored how businesses can leverage design successfully to adapt and respond to disruptive market events.

 The FPA is a not-for-profit Friendly Society.
 As a member of the UK Press Card Authority, it provides official journalistic accreditation to more than 1,800 international correspondents every year.
 All media are represented: from print and news agencies to broadcast and digital.
 Freelancers are welcome in all categories.